-Columbus Gold entered into a binding letter option agreement with major gold producer Nordgold on September 17, 2013, and subsequently executed a definitive agreement on March 13, 2014, under which Nordgold has been granted the right to acquire a 50.01% interest in the eight Paul Isnard mining concessions and the pending exploration permit.
+Columbus Gold entered into a binding letter option agreement with major gold producer Nordgold on September 17, 2013, and subsequently executed a definitive agreement on March 13, 2014, under which Nordgold has been granted the right to acquire a 50.01% interest in the eight Paul Isnard mining concessions and the pending exploration permits.
 Nordgold can earn its interest in the mineral permits by completing a bankable feasibility study and by expending not less than US\$30 million in 3 years.
 During the earn-in period, Columbus Gold is the project operator and earns a 10% operator fee on certain expenditures.

-Since the beginning of the Company's involvement with the Paul Isnard Gold Project to December 31, 2014, the Company has invested a total \$50.3 million, of which, \$9.7 million has been funded by Nordgold.
+Since the beginning of the Company's involvement with the Paul Isnard Gold Project to March 31, 2015, the Company has invested a total of \$51.5 million, of which, \$11.6 million has been funded by Nordgold.